amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 ## Adding a Scoreboard

 We have a pretty functional Pong game now!
-At this point, the least fun thing about the game is just that players have to keep track of the score themselves.
+At this point, the least fun thing about the game is that players have to keep track of the score themselves.
 Our game should be able to do that for us.

 In this section, we'll set up UI rendering for our game and create a scoreboard